holycrap872/ucls-ms-intro-to-cs/CourseDocuments/syllabus.md

 - Homework (after class): Short assignments (done individually) to practice and develop mastery of the material covered in class. **Late homework will receive a letter grade deduction.**
-- Quizzes: Straightforward programming and multiple-choice questions to ensure your understanding of the terminology and the application of the concepts of the course.

-Late or revised homework, projects, and quizzes will be accepted with a letter-grade penalty up until the end of a unit.
+Late or revised classwork, projects, or homework will be accepted with a letter-grade penalty up until the end of a unit.
 Once we move on to the next unit, no late or revised work from the prior units will be accepted.